hbc/projects/legall_ocwieja_pacbio/Pacbio_workflow_analysis.md

 samtools view hiv_aligned.bam | wc -l: 230016
 ```

+# Nucleotide sequence extraction

 After removing human contamination, 230,016 reads remained.
-To generate potential open reading frames for the read sequences generated from the Pacbio data, nucleotide sequences for the reads from the BAM files needed to be extracted.
-A BED file was required to generate the FASTA sequences, so the coordinates were first converted to BED format.
+To generate potential open reading frames, the nucleotide sequences were extracted.
+A BED file was required to generate the FASTA sequences, so the coordinates were first converted to BED format prior to extraction.

 ```bash
 # Extracting HIV sequences from BAM file